News and updates from the U.S. Climate Alliance.

 North Carolina: “Science tells us that climate change is already affecting our lives through more intense and damaging storms, sea level rise, extreme temperatures, and changes in rainfall patterns.
 We must listen to our scientists and increase action to protect our communities.
 North Carolina reaffirms its commitment to working with Climate Alliance states to support the emission reduction targets of the Paris Agreement,” said North Carolina Governor Roy Cooper.

-Oregon: “Despite the decision by the White House to retreat, Oregon remains committed fulfilling the goals of the Pairs Agreement.
+Oregon: “Despite the decision by the White House to retreat, Oregon remains committed fulfilling the goals of the Paris Agreement.
 Not only is it our moral obligation and an economic imperative to do so, but the Paris Agreement serves as a blueprint for job creation, stability and global prosperity,” said Oregon Governor Kate Brown.
 “Expanding and strengthening our commitment to combat climate change sends a strong message to our global partners that we will move forward in our efforts reduce carbon emissions and develop a clean energy mix to fuel the economy of the future.”

 Rhode Island: “While Washington works to turn back the clock on climate progress, Rhode Island is moving forward,” Rhode Island Governor Gina Raimondo said.
 “We’re making critical investments in energy efficiency, safeguarding our ocean, and expanding clean energy tenfold.
 Just this week, we doubled down on offshore wind with the announcement of 50 new turbines off our coast.
 We’re proud to be a part of the Climate Alliance and send the message loud and clear that the clean energy revolution is here to stay.”